T-Mobile US Inc. (TMUS)'s Financial Results Comparing With NII Holdings Inc. (NASDAQ:NIHD) | New Business Observer

-T-Mobile US Inc. (NASDAQ:TMUS) and NII Holdings Inc. (NASDAQ:NIHD), both competing one another are Wireless Communications companies.
-We will contrast their profitability, analyst recommendations, risk, institutional ownership, dividends, earnings and valuation.
+This is a contrast between T-Mobile US Inc. (NASDAQ:TMUS) and NII Holdings Inc. (NASDAQ:NIHD) based on their analyst recommendations, profitability, risk, institutional ownership, dividends, earnings and valuation.
+The two companies are Wireless Communications and they also compete with each other.

 |Gross Revenue